freezy/dmd-extensions/README.md

 Pinball FX3 versions, we obviously can't guarantee it.
 If a new version breaks `dmdext`, you should still be able to fall back to the legacy screen grabber that is used by Pinball FX2 by using the `--fx3-legacy` flag.

+### Pinball FX

+Since mid June 2023, Pinball FX officially supports DMD Extensions through `DmdDevice.dll`.
+Note however that Pinball FX runs on 64 bit, so it's technically `DmdDevice64.dll`, which comes with the 64-bit version of DMD Extensions.

+If you don't have Visual PinMAME installed, you'll have to set the `DMDDEVICE_CONFIG` environment variable to point to `DmdDevice.ini`, given you keep `DmdDevice64.dll` in the same directory.

+To do that:

+1. Press [Windows] and type "env" and select "Edit the system environment variables".
+2. Click "Environment Variables...".
+3. Under "System variables", click "New...".
+4. Enter `DMDDEVICE_CONFIG` as variable name and the full path to `DmdDevice.ini` as variable value.

+If you have done that, or you do have VPM installed, simply enable the external DMD in Pinball FX:

+1. Start Pinball FX
+2. Open the settings menu (gears icon at the top right)
+3. Choose *Cabinet Support*
+4. Choose *Dotmatrix Window*
+5. Under *Dotmatrix Window*, select *External DMD Device*.

+For customizing games in `DmdDevice.ini`, see [this list of IDs](PinMameDevice/PinballFX_IDs.md) for all supported games.

 ### The Pinball Arcade